Pawel-La/ErlangAndElixir/README.md

 # Erlang And Elixir
-Erlang and elixir programs for university course
+Basics of Erlang and in near future also elixir.